DayDreamYGithub/Legacy-Frontend-Projects/ShowTokyoTemperature/README.md

 Javascript<br>
 API<br>
 <hr>
-It is a simple project that allows users to know the current time in real-time.
+It is a simple project that allows users to know the current temperature of Tokyo in real-time.
 <hr>

 <img src="https://github.com/DayDreamYGithub/Legacy-Frontend-Projects/blob/main/ShowTokyoTemperature/gitimg/gitimg.png?raw=true">